bwhmather/bedit/README.md

 gedit development relies on voluntary contributions and everyone is invited to help.

-See the file `HACKING` for more information.
+See the file `CONTRIBUTING` for more information.